wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 ## AZ-303 Azure Architect Technologies

-AZ-104 is not a requirement but covers same topics more conceptually.
+AZ-104 is not a pre-requisite but covers same topics more conceptually.

 Previously AZ-300, $165 for 2-3 hours
 <a target="_blank" href="